Gotham Knights (TV series)

-Gotham Knights is an American superhero television series developed by Natalie Abrams, Chad Fiveash, and James Stoteraux for the CW.
+Gotham Knights is an American superhero television series developed by Natalie Abrams, Chad Fiveash, and James Stoteraux for The CW.
 It centers on members of the Batman family and other DC Comics supporting characters.
 It premiered on March 14, 2023.
+In June 2023, the series was canceled after one season, and aired its final episode on June 27, 2023.

 Premise

-In the wake of Bruce Wayne's death, his adopted son Turner Hayes forges an unlikely alliance with runaways Harper and Cullen Row and criminal Duela when they are all accused of a murder they didn't commit by district attorney Harvey Dent.
-These kids work in an attempt to clear their names and find out who really killed Bruce Wayne which leads to them learning about the Court of Owls.
+In the wake of Bruce Wayne's death, his adopted son Turner Hayes forges an unlikely alliance with runaways Harper and Cullen Row, and the criminal Duela, when they are all framed for the murder by the Gotham City Police Department and District Attorney Harvey Dent.
+The four youths attempt to clear their names and find out who really killed Bruce Wayne, with help from Turner's friend Stephanie Brown and Turner's classmate Carrie Kelley, who is secretly the superhero Robin.

+The mystery of who framed them soon leads to the Court of Owls.
+Over time, they evolve into becoming Gotham City's new protectors known as the "Gotham Knights".